chef/chef-web-docs/chef_master/source/berkshelf.rst

 berks install
 -----------------------------------------------------
 Use ``berks install`` to install cookbooks into the cache.
-This command generates the Berkshelf lock file that ensures constitency.
+This command generates the Berkshelf lock file that ensures consistency.

 Syntax
 +++++++++++++++++++++++++++++++++++++++++++++++++++++